sfdx-mass-action-scheduler/sfdx-mass-action-scheduler/CONTRIBUTING.md

 ## Styleguides

-Follow the coding convention and standards of the project.
+Follow the coding convention and standards of the code in the project.

-* Spaces over Tabs.
-* Indents are 4 spaces.
-* Braces on same-line.
-* Good use of newlines/whitespace to help with readability.
-* Single space around method arguments.
-* I value meaningful variable and method names over saving keystrokes.
-Autocomplete is your friend.

 ## Additional Notes